Adubs1020/HBO-Max-Data-Analysis-Project/README.md

-# HBO Analysis
+# HBO and HBO Max Analysis

 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">
     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-This is my analysis of movies and tv shows from HBO
+This is my analysis of movies and tv shows from HBO and HBO Max

 ## Project Organization